mellium/mellium.im/README.md

 # mellium.im

 This is the source for https://mellium.im.
-Right now it's pretty simple, just some HTML/CSS that I mocked up.
-Maybe one day it will be statically generated instead.